Nanzenji Temple

 6 of 75 in Kyoto

-Nanzenji Temple (南禅寺), nestled at the foot of Kyoto’s Higashiyama mountains, is one of Japan's most significant Zen temples.
-Established in the 13th century, it was originally Emperor Kameyama’s retirement villa before being converted into a Zen temple.
-Today, it stands as the head temple of a Rinzai Zen school, with expansive grounds featuring multiple subtemples, each with unique beauty.
+Nanzenji Temple (南禅寺), located at the base of Kyoto’s scenic Higashiyama mountains, is one of the most historically important Zen temples in Japan.
+Founded in the late 13th century, it originally served as the retirement villa of Emperor Kameyama before being converted into a Zen monastery.
+Today, Nanzenji serves as the head temple of one of the branches of the Rinzai Zen school.
+The sprawling temple grounds feature a variety of impressive structures and numerous subtemples, each showcasing unique architecture, tranquil gardens, and centuries of spiritual tradition.

 Provided through partner sites